operator-framework/operator-registry/docs/design/bundle-sources.md

     mkdir <catalog_dir>
     ```

-1. Create a Dockerfile that can build a catalog image by running the `opm generate dockerfile` command:
+1. In the same directory level, create a Dockerfile that can build a catalog image:

      ```sh
-    opm generate dockerfile <catalog_dir>
+    touch Dockerfile
     ```

     * The Dockerfile must be in the same parent directory as the catalog directory that you created in the previous step: